alexdelfranco/astronomy-guide/AstronomyGuide/Exploring-the-Sky/Categorizing-the-Sky/Parallax.md

 We can measure the distance to stars using their motion in the sky.
 Every year, stars appear to wobble back and forth because our viewpoint is changing — we are orbiting the Sun.

-Since a smaller wobble means the stars are further away, we can
+Since a smaller wobble means the stars are further away, we can use the measured wobble to calculate the distance to the star using the parallax equation above.

 ## Activity